FlareXes/Hashnode/cljkmzfzj07xhzznv29s44sdb.md

 Now, this will generate a new random number every time you run it, but is it really a true random number?
 No, it's not.
 It just looks random in nature.
 So, it's not a good practice to use PRNGs for security purposes.
 PRNGs are best for games or simple tasks, but not for security stuff; for that we have CPRNG.

 Python's `random` module documentation shows a big red warning box stating - `Warning: The pseudo-random generators of this module should not be used for security purposes.
 For security or cryptographic uses, see the secrets module`.
 This is a good example of always refer to the documentation.
-More on that in the \[Never Assume, Refer To Documentation\] section.
+More on that in the [Never Assume, Refer To Documentation](https://flarexes.com/cryptography-for-developers#heading-never-assume-refer-to-documentation) section.

 > **Random Fact**: Python uses *Mersenne Twister* as PRNG in random module.

 ### Cryptographic Pseudo-Random Number Generator

 [CPRNGs](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) are algorithms that are suitable for security purposes.
 CPRNGs are seeded with good-quality randomness to avoid future predictions, like keyboard typing speed, mouse position, moving speed, radio decay, IOs (input/output), etc. These events are hard to predict.
 VeraCrypt (an encryption utility) uses mouse movements, to generate a good-quality random seed.
 Every programming language or operating system has different implementations of generating CPRNGs; therefore, it is not possible to mention all of them here.
-That's why it is recommended to refer to the documentation of the source (Programming Language, OS, Hardware, etc) you're using to generate CPRNG.
+That's why it is recommended to refer to the documentation of the source (Programming Language, OS, Hardware, etc) that you're using to generate CPRNG.
 But here are a few examples: on Linux, you can use `/dev/urandom` and in Python, you can use `secrets` module.
 At last, CPRNGs take more time to compute a good-quality seed than PRNGs.

 # Rules of Thumb